 Helping Your Kids Watch What They Eat

 One of the best places for nipping this problem in the bud is at home.
-By having the whole family make healthy choices, you can help your kids meet and maintain healthy weight goals.
+When the whole family makes healthy choices, you help your kids meet and maintain healthy weight goals.

-Simple, easy steps can make a difference in children’s lives.
+Simple, easy steps can make a big difference in children’s lives.
 Make fruits and veggies part of every meal.
-Shop together.
+Grocery shop with your kids so they gain knowledge about nutrition and good food choices.
 When you do, you help your kids build healthy habits for life.
-Another way you can combat obesity is by giving your kids the knowledge to make better decisions.

-One important thing to learn (and teach your kids) is what to look for on nutrition labels when choosing healthier snacks.
+Teach your kids what to look for on nutrition labels when choosing healthier snacks.
 Here are just a few things to check on food labels:

 • Serving size: One package can have more than one serving